RevisitingSSI/RevisitingSSI.com/_pages/meetings/20251202-kickoff-slides.md

 ### Key question:
 How do we prevent exclusion by gatekeepers?

-*Operation Choke Point 2.0: Banks weaponized as censors.*
+*Operation Choke Point 2.0: Banks weaponized as censors*

 ----